 Now that you’ve scheduled your colonoscopy appointment, what else can you do for colon health?

 To your honey-do list, add eating more fruits, vegetables, whole-grain breads and cereals, nuts and beans.
 They are linked to a lower risk of some cancers and can help you have healthy bowel function.
 Limit red meat and high-fat or processed meats, which can increase your colon cancer risk.

 Check your body mass index (BMI) regularly.
-Your risk of colon cancer increases if you’re overweight or obese.
-A BMI of 25 or higher can put you in the danger zone.
+Your risk of colon cancer increases if you have a BMI > 25 (have overweight) or a BMI > 30 (have obesity).

 Do at least 30 minutes of moderate-intensity exercise five days a week.
 This will help you maintain a healthy weight and stay stress-free, which can decrease cancer risk.
 Examples of moderate-intensity exercise for a healthy adult include a brisk walk, gardening or doubles tennis.